As we head towards the end of a turbulent year for the SaaS industry, Execs are looking to the year ahead and asking themselves:

 The focus on accountability and scoring is another potential pitfall.
 Remember, the focus is on building a culture of execution and productivity - so make sure your processes reflect this and don’t actually create a culture of fear and blame when things go wrong.

 Now you've thought about goal-setting framework - it's time to actually set your goals.
-For this, it's important to make sure you've got a killer GTM strategy to keep you focused.
-Check out this guide to build a robust GTM strategy for your business (including a template that you can use 👀 ).
+For this, it's important to make sure you've got a stellar go-to-market (GTM) strategy to keep you focused.
+Check out this guide to build a robust GTM strategy for your business (including a template that you can use).